|

-CommView allows you to set
+CommView allows you to set two types of rules:

-The first type
+first type (wireless

 rules)